 Courgette (Zucchini) and Lemon Pizza

-- In a bowl, mix together the Greek yoghurt, half the cheddar, lemon juice, salt and pepper.
+- In a bowl, mix together 3 tablespoon Greek yogurt, 20 g Light mature cheddar, juice of 1 Lemon, and 1 pinch Sea salt and black pepper.
 Spread the mixture evenly across the pizza base.

-- Top with the rest of the cheddar and goats cheese.
+- Top with 20 g Light mature cheddar and 30 g Soft goats cheese.

-- Sprinkle with chives and put in a preheated oven at 200°C/400°F/Gas 6 for 10 minutes.
+- Sprinkle with 3 tablespoon Fresh chives and put in the oven for 10 minutes.
 If the base is still a little soft, put it back in the oven for 5 minutes.

-- Sprinkle over some more chives and the lemon zest before serving.
+- Sprinkle over some more chives and the zest of 1 Lemon before serving.

 - Try to use yellow and green courgettes to give varied colour and flavour.
 However if you can't find yellow courgettes you can just use green.